flowagi-eu/flo-webcomponents/README.md

-# Flo Web Components helps you take back control over the frontend.
+# Take back control over the frontend.
 Flo is a minimal WebComponent superclass (no build tools needed):
 - JavaScript: Take back control of rendering + events.
 - CSS: Flo Web Components are fully isolated (Shadow DOM + `all:initial;` reset)